ortk95/planetmapper/docs/spice_kernels.rst

 ------------------
 If you are using observations from a spacecraft, you will also need to download the ephemeris kernels describing the spacecraft's position over time.
 For example, if you are using observations from the Hubble Space Telescope, you should run: ::

+    # Note, you will also need to download lsk, pck and spk kernels as described above
     from planetmapper.kernel_downloader import download_urls
     download_urls('https://naif.jpl.nasa.gov/pub/naif/HST/kernels/spk/')